 ADOH concurs with DOE that Sub-grantees should be making every effort to expend funds allocated for a specific program year in that year.
-ADOH has adopted the policy that any Sub-grantee that does not expend at least 90% of their initial allocated funds for a given program year will not be eligible to receive carry over funds.
-All carry-over funds will be equally distributed to the sub-grantee agencies who expended at least 90% of their allocated funds from the previous program year.
-However, ADOH reserves the ability to a secondary carry-over policy due to extenuating circumstances.
-For example, performance for each of the ten (10) Sub-grantees in Program Year (PY) 19 fourth (4th) Quarter and PY20 was greatly affected by the COVID-19 Pandemic.
-For this reason and for PY21 only, all previous PY Carryover will be equally distributed to all ten (10) Sub-grantees.
+ADOH has adopted the policy that any Sub-grantee that does not expend at least 90% of their initial allocated funds for a given program year may not be eligible to receive carry over funds, this will be at the sole discretion of ADOH with all factors evaluated.
+All carry-over funds will be distributed to the highest performing sub-grantee agencies.